 Pilonidal sinus surgery for primary and recurrent disease

-A treatment for ingrowing hair follicles at the base of the spine.
+This procedure treats ingrowing hair follicles at the base of the spine.
 Hairs grow inwards through tiny holes in the skin (sinuses) where the germs on the hairs can cause pain, swelling and discharge.
 Surgical techniques include excision, Bascom's procedure and Limberg flaps.

 An anal fissure is a small tear in the skin, just inside the anus, usually towards the back.
-Treatments include the use of GTN (a drug used to relax the internal anal sphincter) and a sphincterotomy which involves cutting out that part of the internal sphincter to relieve the tension.
+Treatments include the use of GTN (a drug used to relax the internal anal sphincter) and a sphincterotomy, which involves cutting out that part of the internal sphincter to relieve the tension.
 A similar effect to the sphincterotomy can be achieved using non-surgical methods such as diltiazem for a chemical sphincterotomy and botulinum toxin (BOTOX®).
-A Botox fissurectomy lasts approximately 3 months, until the nerve endings regenerate.
-This 3-month period may allow acute fissures to heal – if not, a surgical sphincterotomy may be recommended.
+A Botox fissurectomy lasts approximately three months, until the nerve endings regenerate.
+This three-month period may allow acute fissures to heal – if not, a surgical sphincterotomy may be recommended.

 Perianal abscess and anal fistula surgery